Fairy Meadows and Nanga Parbat Base Camp Trek Guide

 How to Reach Fairy Meadows?

-When the Babusar pass is open it offers a shorter route to Gilgit-Baltistan and is undoubtedly the preferred choice.
-In this case you should turn towards Naran from Mansehra.
-The pass is located 186 km from Mansehra and takes about 6 hours to reach.
+When the Babusar pass is open it offers a shorter route and is undoubtedly the preferred choice.
 The entire route is surrounded by green mountians and temperature is cool.
-The pass itself offers beauitful views of the valleys beneath.
+The pass itself offers beautiful views of the valleys beneath.
 On the other side of the pass the road will join the Karakoram Highway (KKH) near the town of Chilas.

-If, however, the Babusar pass is closed then your only other option is to turn towards Besham from Mansehra and join the Karakoram Highway (KKH).
+If, however, the Babusar pass is closed then your only other option is KKH.
 This route has a very poor road condition and its considerably longer, about 5 hours more, but it is open throughout the year.
 The weather on the KKH is hot and the surrounding mountains are mostly barren.

-Car Parking: You can park your car at one of the hotels at Raikot.
+Car Parking: You can park your car at one of the hotels at near Raikot Bridge.
 Make sure you let the hotel administration know about your car and inquire about parking charges.
 Make sure your car is properly locked and the windows are up.
 Remember that you car will be parked here for several nights.

 Fueling: On the Babusar Pass route, petrol stations are frequently available up till Balakot.
 After Balakot the next proper pump is at Chilas, which is 200 km away.
 It is stongly recommended that you fill up at Balakot.
 At Naran, if you have less than half a tank of fuel, it is recommended to purchase some fuel from one of the vendors selling from their roadside tents since there aren't any conventionals petrol stations here.